ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Conducting-a-code-review.md

 ### [Beneficial: Readability/Understandability/Maintainability](./Code-examples.md#readabilityunderstandabilitymaintainability)

-Is the code easy to read, understnad and maintain?
+Is the code easy to read, understand and maintain?

 These usually go hand in hand.
 There is some subtlety between them, but for the most part they boil down to the same question:

-Do you, the reviewer, feel like you would be comfortable (not happy) working with this code in the future (ignoring domain knowledge gaps)?
+Do you, the reviewer, feel like you would be comfortable (though not necessarily happy) working with this code in the future (ignoring domain knowledge gaps)?

 If you, the reviewer, are struggling to understand some sections of code or find yourself getting lost: **Do not** skip over it.
 Leave a comment and ask.
 Leaving a comment is the first step towards resolving problems of this type.